beaucave/TheSunUnderground/docs/index.md

+---
+layout: page
+permalink: /
+---

 A small-scale, narrative-driven TTRPG about being cursed.
 Written by one person.
----

 ## Quick Navigation:
 1. [About the Game](#about-the-game)
 2. [Character Creation](#character-creation)